shadowmage45/TUFX/readme.md

 * No exceptions.
 No OpenGL.
 No DirectX12.
 Definitely not DirectX9.
 * Any other requirements of the Unity Post Process package (look them up if interested)
 * KS3P will cause conflicts.
 Choose one or the other.
-* Scatterer currently unsupported (it is not yet available for KSP 1.9+)
-* EVE currently unsupported (it is not yet available for KSP 1.9+)

 ## Installation:
 From the distributed .zip package, extract the contents of the 'GameData/' subfolder, and place